Overview

 1. Create the root trust policy in the management cluster and reference the root CA Kubernetes secret that you created in step 1 in the spec.config.mgmtServerCa.secretRef section.
 You can optionally customize the number of days the root and derived intermediate CA certificates are valid for by specifying the ttlDays in the mgmtServerCA (root CA) and intermediateCertOptions (intermediate CA) of your root trust policy.

 The following example policy sets up the root CA with the credentials that you stored in the my-root-trust-policy.gloo-mesh secret.
-The root CA certificate is valid for 730 days.
 The intermediate CA certificates that are automatically created by Gloo are valid for 1 day.
 For more information, see Certificate rotation overview.

 kubectl apply --context $MGMT_CONTEXT -f- << EOF